Communication and Media Studies 335

 COMS 335: Media and Society

-Prerequisites: COMS 130 or permission of instructor.
+Prerequisites: COMS 130 or permission of the instructor

-Credit Hours: (3)
+Credit hours (3)

-Detailed Description of Content of Course
+Detailed Description of Course

-Detailed Description of the Conduct of Course
+Detailed Description of Conduct of Course

 Goals and Objectives of the Course

-At the end of the course, students will be able to:
+After completing this course, students will be able to:

 Other Course Information